leigh-hackspace/HackspaceWiki/README.md

 The `nav` section in the `mkdocs.yaml` controls the navigation for the site.
 Check the structure and add as required.

+## Using GitHub Codespaces

+The repository contains a `.devcontainers.json` config file to configure Codespaces with all the required Python tooling and also some useful VSCode plugins.
+If you're using Codespaces you can follow the instructions on running `mkdocs` locally.

 ## Running `mkdocs` Locally

 A `Makefile` exists to install and configure the dependencies for mkdocs.
 All that is required is a recent version of Python and `virtualenv` to be available.